The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 For some time, BMW and Audi had the mid-sized executive coupe sector to themselves; BMW with the 3 Series Coupe model that became the 4 Series Coupe: Audi with its A5.
 Mercedes introduced a C-Class Coupe model in 2011 to try and face up to these competitors, but it didn't make much headway.
 Only with the introduction of the second generation C-Class Coupe in 2015 was the Three-Pointed Star finally able to take on its Teutonic rivals at their own game.
 Here was a car that handled considerably more sharply than its four-door C-Class showroom stablemate.
 In fact, it was a good match against an equivalent 4 Series or A5 Coupe model.
 The only fly in the ointment were the carry-over base petrol and diesel engines that most customers had to be content with.
 If Mercedes could produce something better in this area, you felt, then it really would have a very complete contender on its hands.
 Well, with this revised second generation C-Class Coupe design, that's just what the Stuttgart brand has brought us.

 When we first tested the original version of this second generation C-Class coupe, we were particularly impressed by its surprisingly sharp handling dynamics.
 This attribute continues with the revised range but here, perhaps the most important news is the introduction of fresh mainstream petrol and diesel engines beneath the bonnet.
-The range kicks off with the new 1.5-litre petrol unit fitted to the base C200, a model available either rear-driven or with 4MATIC AWD.
-This powerplant puts out 184hp and a useful 280Nm of torque, plus it features clever 'EQ Boost' technology which uses a 48volt on-board network with a belt-driven starter/alternator.
-When accelerating, 'EQ Boost' system can assist the engine with an additional 14hp, bridging the brief moment until the turbocharger has built up its full charge pressure.
-Mercedes has also developed a 2.0-litre 254hp version of this petrol engine for the C300 variant.
-As mentioned, there's a new four cylinder diesel too, the previous 2.1-litre unit now replaced by a state-of-the-art 2.0-litre powerplant with 194hp.
-As before, across the range there's a standard 'DYNAMIC SELECT' driving modes system - and you can add to that with optional 'DYNAMIC BODY CONTROL' adaptive damping.
+The range kicks off with the 156hp 1.6-litre petrol engine used in the base C180, but ideally, you'd begin your perusal of the line-up with a more modern unit, the 1.5-litre 184hp petrol unit fitted to the base C200, a model available in rear-driven or 4MATIC form.
+This powerplant features clever 'EQ Boost' technology which uses a 48volt on-board network with a belt-driven starter/alternator.
+There's also a 258hp 2.0-litre petrol variant, the C300.
+Many C-Class Cabriolet customers still want a diesel, usually the 2.0-litre 194hp powerplant fitted to the C220d variant, which can be had in rear-driven or 4MATIC form.
+There's also a C300d variant with the same engine tuned out to 245hp.
 At the top of the range lie the fearsome Mercedes-AMG models, offered with V6 or V8 power.
-The V6-engined C43 4MATIC now puts out 390hp, 23hp more than before.
-That's enough to take a C43 Coupe from rest to 62mh in just 4.7s.
-Beyond that lies only the V8 C63 AMG model, with a 4.0-litre V8 Biturbo engine offering either 476 or 510hp.
+The V6-engined C 43 4MATIC now puts out 390hp, 23hp more than before.
+That's enough to take a C 43 Coupe from rest to 62mph in just 4.7s.
+Beyond that lies only the V8 C63 S AMG model, with a 4.0-litre V8 Biturbo engine offering 510hp.

 The styling of this revised second generation C-class Coupe isn't much different, a revised front bumper slotting under the smart diamond radiator grille which is flanked by standard-fit LED High Performance headlights.
 As before, a high beltline and frameless doors with free-standing exterior mirrors aim to underscore the sporty character.
 One particular highlight is the long drawn-out dropping line typical of a coupe.
 In contrast to the C-Class Saloon, the dropping line extends further past the rear wheel arch.
 To underscore the Coupe's sporty disposition, the suspension is 15 millimetres lower than that of the Saloon.
 Inside, the cabin gets the option of the fully-digital instrument display, a 12.3-inch TFT screen that replaces the conventional dials using technology borrowed from larger Mercedes models.
 You can customise the layout between three display styles - 'Classic', 'Sport' and 'Progressive'.
 As before, flowing forms characterise the centre console as well as the door and rear side panelling, which smoothly merge into one another to emphasise the coupe character.
 There are front sports seats specifically designed for this Coupe variant and featuring automatic belt feeders for added convenience.
 The choice of materials and the finish have a hand-crafted feel with high-class appeal and aim to deliver a fresh take on modern luxury.

-The new 1.5-litre EQ Boost petrol engine fitted to the base C200 enables a useful improvement in efficiency to be possible, so don't automatically opt for a diesel this time round.
-It puts out 140g/km of CO2.
+The 1.5-litre EQ Boost petrol engine fitted to the base C200 enables a useful improvement in efficiency to be possible, so don't automatically opt for a diesel this time round.
+It puts out 142g/km of CO2 (WLTP) and up to 42.8mpg on the WLTP combined cycle.
 This unit features a clever starter/alternator that during deceleration recuperates kinetic energy and charges the battery.
 For auto models, there's also a gliding mode that operates at cruising speeds, switching the engine off, before seamlessly re-starting it when you brush your foot against the throttle.
 And a 'recuperative brake with intelligent engine stop' function which also works when the vehicle is coasting.
 Mercedes says that internal friction is much reduced with this new four cylinder unit.
-As for the new 2.0-litre diesel engine fitted to the C220d, well it performs to the latest super-stringent Euro 6d-TEMP standard and uses a particularly efficient 'step recess' combustion process - named after the shape of the combustion case in the piston.
+As for the 2.0-litre diesel engine fitted to the C220d, well it performs to the latest super-stringent Euro 6d-TEMP standard and uses a particularly efficient 'step recess' combustion process - named after the shape of the combustion case in the piston.
 Internal friction is also reduced here - by around 25% - and the engine's more compact, leading to significant efficiency benefits.
-It puts out 121g/km of CO2.
+It puts out 117g/km of CO2 (WLTP) and up to 54.3mpg on the WLTP combined cycle.
 What else?
 Well maintenance costs will be kept down thanks to an ASSYST Plus service indicator on the dash that'll calculates precisely when a dealer visit might be needed.
 And residual values will be as high if not higher than anything else in the class.